UPCOMING EVENTS

 ARTICLE 4: LOGO AND SYMBOLS

-The Association’s Board (as defined below) may approve by majority an association logo or other symbols to be used for the Association for the purposes of letterhead, advertising, merchandise, or other Association business.
+The Association’s Board may approve by majority an association logo or other symbols to be used for the Association for the purposes of letterhead, advertising, merchandise, or other Association business.
 The logos and symbols of this Association may only be used for Association business and other purposes that are approved, in writing, by a majority of the Board.

 ARTICLE 5: MEMBERSHIP